orkes-io/docs/docs/reference-docs/system-tasks/inline.md

 </Tabs>

 :::tip
-The JSON definition shows a string format of the script, however on the UI, it will retain the formatting we used and is more readable.
+The JSON definition shows a string format of the script; however, on the UI, it will retain the formatting we used and is more readable.
 :::